yucatan dona isable

 No matter where you choose to study abroad with CIEE, our staff—all of whom receive regular and comprehensive training in diversity, equity, and inclusion—will be on hand throughout your program to provide advice, resources, and support regarding these issues.

 In Mexico, the female population may feel sociocultural pressure around body image.
-In Yucatán, the Mayan community idea of body size and image is a bit different, because culturally being fat is related with being healthy.
+In Yucatán, the Mayan community’s idea of body size and image is a bit different because being fat is culturally considered to be an indicator of health.

 Public facilities in Yucatán are usually not disability friendly.
-It can be difficult to find elevators and public transportation doesn't have access for wheelchairs.
-Universities are also developing resources to align to more inclusive access to educational experiences.
+It can be difficult to find elevators, and public transportation doesn't have access for wheelchairs.
+Universities are developing resources to provide inclusive access to educational experiences.

 Students are encouraged to provide as much information as they can related to their specific disabilities (or related needs) prior to arrival so CIEE staff can assess potential challenges and arrange for appropriate accommodations.